 You are using an outdated browser.
 Please upgrade your browser or activate Google Chrome Frame to improve your experience.

-Ferry Baldur sails all year long through Breiðafjordur from Stykkishólmur to Brjánslækur, with a stop in Flatey Island
+Ferry Baldur sails all year long through Breiðafjordur from Stykkishólmur to Brjanslaekur, with a stop at Flatey Island

-Flatey Island is the ideal place for travelers that want to explore the more remote areas of Iceland.
-It is the ideal place to relax and enjoy the best of Icelandic nature.
+Flatey Island is the ideal place for travelers who want to explore the more remote areas of Iceland.
+It is the ideal place to relax and enjoy nature.

-Be sure you visit Harbour Café where you can find icelandic handknitted products, outdoorcloths and gifts for your friends and family
+Be sure to visit Harbour Café where you can find Icelandic hand-knitted products, outdoor clothes and gifts for your friends and family.

 A change from driving if going to the Westfjords